sagemath/sagewiki_to_gh-2022-10-10/Python3-Switch.md

 The "legacy Sage notebook", which was used by Sage for a long time, has been replaced by the Jupyter notebook XXX years ago.
 Because the legacy notebook is no longer maintained, it is not compatible with Python 3 and will not be available in versions 9.0 and higher of !SageMath.

 All people that still have old-style notebooks are urged to migrate them to Jupyter notebooks now.

+== Compiling with Python 2 ==

+* After version 9.0, you can still build and use !SageMath with '''Python2''', as follows.
+{{{
+make configure
+./configure --with-python=2
+make build
+}}}
+Beware that you will need to call the second line again if you ever call "make distclean".

+This will work until version 9.1 at least.
+Then the backward compatibility with Python 2 will no longer be ensured.